matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Medchem-PeriodicTable.jpg)

-Select an atom of any element from the periodic table.
+Select any atom type from the periodic table to use in build mode.

 ## 2D UI